 I can help.
 In this Laguna Redang Island Resort review, I cover every aspect of staying at this resort from where it’s located, to how to get there to the facilities, food and room standards.

-I love this resort and you will soon see why in this Redang Laguna Resort review.
+I love this resort, and you will soon see why in this full Redang Laguna Resort review.